michaelastefkova/michaelastefkova/README.md

 happy to see you here!

 I am a front-end developer.
-I love programming, music and painting and occasionally writing.
+I love programming, music, painting and occasionally writing.

 <b>About Me</b>